salanisor/oracle_rhel_tunning/README.md

 kernel.shmmax = 4398046511104
 ```
 Defines the total amount of shared memory pages that can be used on the system at one time.
 A
-page is 4096 bytes on the AMD64 and Intel 64 architecture.
+page is `4096` bytes on the AMD64 and Intel 64 architecture.
 ```
 kernel.shmall = 1073741824
 ```

-SHMMNI is the maximum total amount of shared memory segments.
+**SHMMNI** is the maximum total amount of shared memory segments.
 A default installation of
-Red Hat Enterprise Linux 7 x86_64 provides a SHMMNI default value of 4096.
+Red Hat Enterprise Linux 7 x86_64 provides a SHMMNI default value of `4096`.
 By optimizing the
-SHMMAX value with one shared memory segment per Oracle SGA, this parameter reflects the
+**SHMMAX** value with one shared memory segment per Oracle SGA, this parameter reflects the
 maximum number of Oracle and ASM instances that can be started on a system.
 Oracle
-recommends the value of SHMMNI to be left at the default value of 4096.
+recommends the value of **SHMMNI** to be left at the default value of `4096`.
 ```
 kernel.shmmni = 4096
 ```